Detection of Performance Interference Among Network Slices in 5G/6G Systems: Proposed Algorithm: Phase 1 - Detection of Shared Resources

 Let $C_{i,j}$ be the Spearman's rank correlation coefficients between NSs $i$ and $j$, and define ${\bf C} := [C_{i,j} : i,j \in \mathcal{S}]$ to be the Spearman's rank correlation coefficient matrix.
 Because the calculation of each coefficient requires sorting the measurements to determine the ranks, computing $\mathbf{C}$ takes $O(N^2 T\log T)$ time.

 Since the correlation coefficients, as a measure of the degree of correlations between two NSs, tell us how strongly the measurements of two NSs are correlated, in theory we could use a threshold on $C_{i,j}$ to determine which pairs of NSs interfere with each other.
-Note that since the calculation of each coefficient requires sorting the measurements to determine the ranks, computing $\mathbf{C}$ takes $O(N^2 T\log T)$ time.

 Unfortunately, we do not have any prior knowledge of how strong or weak interference and hence correlations could be among the NSs that share resources.
 For this reason, it is difficult to pre-select a threshold on correlation coefficients for determining pairwise interference among NSs.

 In order to cope with the issue, we propose a clustering-based approach: we use a clustering algorithm to partition the correlation coefficients $C_{i,j}, i \neq j$, into two clusters $\mathcal{C}_0$ and $\mathcal{C}_1$, where the values in $\mathcal{C}_1$ are larger than those in $\mathcal{C}_0$ -- If $C_{i,j} \in \mathcal{C}_1$, we declare that NSs $i$ and $j$ interfere with each other.
 Otherwise, we assume that they do not.
 For clustering the correlation coefficients, any reasonable clustering algorithm can be used.
 For our numerical studies reported in Section~\ref{sec:Numerical}, we use the $k$-means clustering algorithm.